Macaé Airport: History

 The airport was established in the 1960s as an airfield for general aviation and a flying club.
 In the 1980s the runway was paved and an apron and a terminal with 941 m² were constructed, enabling Macaé Airport to fully support the operations related to the Campos basin.
 In fact, most of its movement (98%) is related to helicopter flights to/from offshore oil platforms of the Campos basin.
 Its apron has 6 positions for fixed-wing aircraft and 38 positions for rotorcrafts.

 Previously operated by Infraero, on March 15, 2019 Flughafen Zürich AG won a 30-year concession to operate the airport.

 On June 1, 2022 the name of the airport was officially changed from Benedito Lacerda to Joaquim de Azevedo Mancebo (1924-1973), celebrating the founder of the local air club.

-As of June 1, 2023 operations of aircraft with fixed wing was severely restricted, due to major renovation works which include the runway.
-The renovation is expected to take two years.
+On June 1, 2023 operations of aircraft was severely restricted, due to major renovation works which included the runway.
+On June 17, 2025 the second runway was opened and restrictions were lifted.